Braj65/Sandbox/AmazonProdAdvtPlatform/README.md

-Going to apply martin's chapter Organizing data__Going to apply martin's content.
-Didn't got a chance to apply__lazyload now.
-Will try again in future
+Going to apply martin's chapter Organizing data__Found no application of lazy load right now.
+Will try in future.
+Going to start working on scrapping the website.